John Legend: 2016–present: Resurgence

+Get Lifted 20th Anniversary Tour.
+A 20th Anniversary edition of the album was released with previously unreleased songs including the track, "Just in Time".

 Philanthropy

 Legend performed a benefit concert in Springfield, Ohio, in 2005 in support of a tax levy for the Springfield City School District.

 In May 2007, Legend partnered with Tide laundry detergent to raise awareness about the need of families in St. Bernard Parish (Chalmette, Louisiana), one of the areas most devastated by Hurricane Katrina; he spent a day folding laundry at the Tide "clean start" mobile laundromat and visited homes that Tide was helping to rebuild in that community.
 On July 7, 2007, Legend participated in the Live Earth concert in London, performing "Ordinary People".
 After reading Professor Jeffrey Sachs' book The End of Poverty, Legend started his Show Me Campaign in 2007.
 In this campaign, Legend called on his fans to help him in his initiative for residents in Bosaso Village, Somalia and non-profit organizations partnered with the campaign.

 In early 2008, he began touring with Alexus Ruffin and Professor Jeff Sachs of Columbia University's Earth Institute to promote sustainable development as an achievable goal.
 Legend joined Sachs as a keynote speaker and performer at the inaugural Millennium Campus Conference.
 Legend then joined the Board of Advisors of the Millennium Campus Network (MCN), and has aided MCN programs through online support and funding fellowships for MCN summer interns through the Show Me Campaign.
 In 2009, Legend gave AIDS Service Center NYC permission to remix his song "If You're Out There" to create a music video promoting HIV/AIDS awareness and testing.